toopster/toopster.github.io/_posts/2020-12-22-when_your_iterative_process_feels_like_going_round_in_circles.markdown

 <a href="https://imgur.com/fIJK59A"><img src="https://i.imgur.com/fIJK59A.png" title="source: imgur.com" /></a>

-Finally we create an initial, basic linear regression model using `sqft_living` which appears to meet the linearity assumption
+Okay so we're only planning on using one predictor for the moment but this is good to know when we make the model multivariate.
+Now we can create an initial, basic linear regression model using `sqft_living` which appears to meet the linearity assumption

 ```
 f_one = 'price~sqft_living'